Recovery: The Hidden Key to Muscle Growth

 Engineering the ultimate physique

 Training breaks muscle down.
 Recovery builds it back stronger.
 This is the fundamental cycle of muscle growth, yet it is often ignored by athletes chasing intensity over consistency.
+If you don't recover, you don't grow—it's that simple.

 Why Recovery Is Where Growth Happens